wechaty/docusaurus/README.md

 1. Create your blog branch (git checkout -b your-blog)
 1. Write your blog in markdown
 1. Add your blog to `_post` folder
-1. Add related image to `download` folder
+1. Add related image to `assets` folder
 1. Commit your changes (git commit -am 'added a blog')
 1. Push to the branch
 1. Create new Pull Request